Location:Grafik i Väst, Storgatan 20, 41138 Gothenburg (visit the website for safety rules)

 Shooting location/date: Sweden, July 2020

 Curators: Maddy Rosenberg (Central Booking NYC) & Isolde Kille (Timespecific).
-Check updates on my “Press” page for the press release.
+The press release will be published on my “Press” page.

 Curators: Kristin Haas, Exhibition Curator & Nathan Harpaz, Curator of Koehnline Museum of Art.
 Organized by the Women Gender Studies Program at Oakton Community College, IL, USA